drewet/jellyfish/README.md

 a buggy still-in-beta application.
 Our goal was to make everyone AWARE that gpu based malware IS REAL; and obviously, telling from what's been publicized, we succeeded.

-Also, to the individual that commented on an arstechnica article about us.
+Also, to an individual that commented on an arstechnica article about us.
 Yes, we're very early in development for both projects, so sit tight and enjoy the show.